 - You were persecuted in your home country in the past; or

-- You have a well-founded fear of future persecution should you return to your home country; AND
+- You have a well-founded fear of future persecution should you return to your home country; and

 While there is no formal definition of persecution for the purposes of asylum and refugee law, most people have a general idea of what it is.
 It can include:

-That is, to meet the legal requirements for asylum or refugee status, you must show that your mistreatment occurred because of one of those five reasons.
+To qualify for asylum or refugee status, you must demonstrate that the persecution you suffered was on account of one of the five grounds.
 If you were persecuted for another reason or for no reason at all, you will not qualify for asylum or refugee status.

 Nationality, race, and religion are straightforward.
 Membership in a particular social group and political opinion are less self-evident, so let’s look at these categories.